HarshadSelokar/Repo.Weather/README.md

 ### 3. Add Your API Keys

-Replace the placeholder API key in your JavaScript file:
+Replace the placeholder API key in your JavaScript file: (Note: generate your API keys from OpenWeatherMap Website)

 ```js
 const apiKey = 'YOUR_OPENWEATHERMAP_API_KEY';
 ```

-If you're using GeoDB Cities API for autocomplete, set that API key as well:
+If you're using GeoDB Cities API for autocomplete, set that API key as well: (Note: generate your API keys from  GeoDB Cities Website)

 ```js
 const geoDbApiKey = 'YOUR_GEODB_API_KEY';